Marginal $T\bar{T}$-Like Deformation and ModMax Theories in Two Dimensions: Scalar ModMax theory from marginal -deformation

-In two dimensions, the Lagrangian is only dependent on the trace structures $P_1$ and $P_2$.
-In other words, the following identity is satisfied in two dimensions.\footnote{We have already found similar trace identities in four dimensions for the $U(1)$ gauge fields in Appendix of Ref. \cite{BabaeiVelni:2016qea}(also see\cite{Ferko:2206jsw}) }
+We find that the Lorentz invariant variables $P_1$ and $P_2$ satisfy the following identity \footnote{We have already found similar trace identities in 4D gauge theories in the Appendix of Ref. \cite{BabaeiVelni:2016qea}(also see \cite{Ferko:2206jsw}) }